wanforge/quotes/README.md

 - 🌛 No one can make you feel inferior without your consent.
 - 🌱 Never idealize others.
 They will never live up to your expectations.
 - 🌸 Nothing is softer or more flexible than water, yet nothing can resist it.
+- 🎸 No alibi will save you from accepting the responsibility.
 - 🏮 Never make friends with people who are above or below you in status.
 Such friendships will never give you any happiness.
 - 🏮 No act of kindness, no matter how small, is ever wasted.
 - 💎 Now this is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning.